lijichang/LNL-NCE/README.md

 }
 ```
 ### Contact
-Please feel free to contact the first author, namely [Li Jichang](lijichang@foxmail.com), if you have any questions.
+Please feel free to contact the first author, namely [Li Jichang](https://lijichang.github.io/), with an Email address li.jichang@foxmail.com, if you have any questions.